ApryseSDK/pdftron-react-native/README.md

 bool, optional, default to false

 If true, viewer will show multiple tabs for documents opened.

+##### tabTitle
+string, optional, default to file name, takes effect when multiTabEnabled is true.

 ##### signSignatureFieldsWithStamps
 bool, optional, default to false